sergicanet9/resume/src/resume.md

 :	*Software Engineering Manager*<i class="time">Feb 2024 - Jun 2026</i><br />
    - Lead high performing Software Engineers and Tech Leads across multiple countries, driving the development of critical distributed backend services in a high throughput Sportsbook system.<br />
-   - Oversee two strategic domains: one managing logins and real time betting transactions, the other delivering a newly architected rewards engine from scratch, with high potential for revenue growth.<br />
+   - Oversee two strategic domains: one managing logins and real time betting transactions, the other delivering a newly architected rewards engine from scratch driving revenue growth.<br />
    - Partner with Product, Operations and other Engineering teams to align priorities, shape the roadmap and deliver high impact features that align with business goals and enhance product value.<br />
    - Scale the engineering organisation by hiring, designing growth paths and fostering a culture of high performance, collaboration and continuous improvement.<br />